Woman accused in bus matron attack to be released after bail reduction

 Assistant District Attorney Heath Long asked the judge for his discretion and that he add restrictions if McDowell is released.

-She will be released upon verification of a home plan, as it is unknown if she can return to Solomon Homes due to her pending charges, and she is prohibited from being within 200 feet of any school or bus.
+She will be released upon verification of a home plan, as it is unknown if she can return to Solomon Homes due to her pending charges, and she will be prohibited from being within 200 feet of any school or bus.

 McDowell and Kashonda Shavonne Roberts, 34, were charged with aggravated assault and unauthorized school bus entry after they and Rose Lee Hughes, 29, allegedly boarded a school bus at a bus stop at Solomon Homes and repeatedly punched the bus matron in the head and face.